Who Am I

 - Interactive games that turn strangers into collaborators

-- meetups and online video sessions that makes members feel alive again
+- Meetups and online video sessions that makes members feel alive again

 - Tools and apps for people navigating burnout, not denying it